 Jan Bronski isVincent Bronski’s son and Oskar’s mother.
 Oskar believes that Jan is his birth father.
 Jan is a sickly man who has such a history of illness that he is turned away from military service on numerous occasions.
 Jan is an employee of the Polish Postal Service in Danzig.
-He fights defending the post building from the invading Germans, but looses and is taken prisoner and eventually executed.
+He fights defending the post building from the invading Germans but loses and is taken prisoner and eventually executed.

 On the other hand, Oskar is portrayed as the guy who just never gets it.
-He has himself sent to the mental institution because he is tired of all the drastic changes, and just wants to be somewhere where others will take care of him, and he wont have anymore worries.
-I think this is a conflict in plot and makes the book hard to understand, or get a significant meaning out of in the end.
-Such a complex character list is hard to effectively bring across in a book while maintaining both significance, and the reader’s memory, but I think the author did a good job with this here, mostly due to the fact that all the significant characters would die off and be replaced with new names.
+He has himself sent to the mental institution because he is tired of all the drastic changes and just wants to be somewhere where others will take care of him, and he won’t have any more worries.
+I think this is a conflict in the plot and makes the book hard to understand or get a significant meaning out of in the end.
+Such an elaborate character list is hard to effectively bring across in a book while maintaining both significance and the reader’s memory.
+Still, I think the author did an excellent job with this, mostly because all the significant characters would die off and be replaced with new names.

 In conclusion, I am not sure what the author is trying to tell us here, rather than just the story itself, for its entertainment value.
 Because of this, I would have to say that he fails at conveying this message, at least to a reader like myself, which for his credit, I usually don’t understand the deep plots and symbolic significance in books anyway, so it might just be my shallowness which is unable to comprehend his genius.
 The book was kind of funny and sad at the same time, but I feel that all the love triangles and entering and exiting of characters are too confusing and too much to juggle in a book that only holds a leisure reading value.

 Travel addict.
 Ambitious about making the world a better place.
 Writing what I learn along the way.View All Post